ankita16lawarde/scRNA-Seq_endometriosis/README.md

 # scRNA-Seq_endometriosis
-This repository contains R scripts and Seurat Objects of single cell sequecning data from Endometriosis Project.
+This repository contains R scripts used to process single cell sequencing data from Endometriosis Project.